sivagamisiva/DE-HEXAWARE/Case_Studies/MongoDB/CS-1/readme.md

 ## 📌 5.
 Conclusion

-This project gave me a practical understanding of MongoDB fundamentals.
+This case study gave me a practical understanding of MongoDB fundamentals.
 I successfully created and managed a product database, explored real-world JSON data, and performed basic NoSQL operations.
 It helped strengthen my skills in handling document-based databases and prepared me for more advanced MongoDB usage.